ibm-ecm/ibm-navigator-mobilesdk-sample/README.md

-# Sample Application for IBM Navigator Mobile SDK for iOS
+# Sample Application for IBM Navigator Mobile iOS SDK

-Sample Application to demonstrate the features of IBM Navigator Mobile SDK for iOS
+Sample Application to demonstrate the features of IBM Navigator Mobile iOS SDK

-** The IBM Navigator Mobile 3.4.0.7 SDK binary framework, Swift 5.0, and Xcode 13.4.1 or later, are required to compile the sample app.
-Refer to the [README pdf](/IBMNavigatorMobileSDK_Readme.pdf) for detailed instructions on how to obtain the framework. **
+** The IBM Navigator Mobile iOS SDK 3.4.0.7 binary framework, Swift 5.0, and Xcode 13.4.1 or later, are required to compile the sample app.
+Refer to the [README pdf](/IBMNavigatorMobileiOSSDK_Readme.pdf) for detailed instructions on how to obtain the framework. **

 ## Usage